ICTQual AB Level 5 Diploma in QA/QC Piping & Welding Inspector

 FAQs

-ICTQual AB allows to offer Level 5 Diploma in QA/QC Piping & Welding Inspector in various formats, including online, in-person, or a combination of both.
+ICTQual AB Level 5 Diploma in QA/QC Piping & Welding Inspector is offered in various formats, including online, in-person, or a combination of both.
 Participants can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.

-Yes, ICTQual AB Level 5 Diploma in QA/QC Piping & Welding Inspector consist of 6 mandatory assessments .
+Yes, ICTQual AB Level 5 Diploma in QA/QC Piping & Welding Inspector consist of 6 mandatory assessments.
 These assessments are designed to evaluate participants’ comprehension of course material and their capacity to apply concepts in practical situations.
-It is mandatory to pass assessments with a minimum score of 75%
+It is mandatory to pass all assessments to achieve this qualification.